 PosAnnotator: The PosAnnotator class is a container for all of the component objects that make up the Part of Speech tagger.
 Its constructor creates all of the component classes that exist for the lifetime of the program.
 It also contains the main processing function for the annotator.

 The PosAnnotator contains a TextReader object, a C++ vector of AnnotationRule objects, and a C++ map used to hold PosAnnotation objects.
 A C++ map is like a dictionary.
 It is an ordered container class that can also be randomly accessed using a key.
 In this case the key used for ordering and access is the character position offset for the first character of the word associated with the annotation.

 The PosAnnotator uses the TextReader to obtain a buffer of text.
 Each rule in the vector of rules is applied to the text buffer.
 The first rule is a default rule that tokenizes the text, identifying the character offsets for each word and classifying each word’s category as unknown.
 When a rule matches a word it creates a PosAnnotation object and places it in the map of annotations.
 After all of the rules have been applied, the annotator passes the annotation map to the AnnotationWriter to write the annotations to a file.

 In a larger natural language processing application with several kinds of annotators, I would use an Annotator abstract base class and PosAnnotator would be a subclass.

-PosAnnotation The PosAnnotation class contains the results of the AnnotatorRule objects’ work.
-It contains of a span which is the character offsets for the start and end of the word and the word category.
+PosAnnotation: The PosAnnotation class contains the results of the AnnotatorRule objects’ work.
+It contains a span which is the character offsets for the start and end of the word and the word category.

 The actual code is mostly done.
 The last major part is the AnnotationWriter.
 I’m trying to decide the best way to generate the XML document.
 I’ve looked at the Boost Serialization Library which can generate XML but it only generates a very raw representation of an object’s data and is not very portable.
 I’m also evaluating the Apache Xerces-C++ library.